Ukraine crisis latest: US relocating Ukraine embassy from Kyiv | DW | 14.02.2022

 The US state department said the move is due to the 'dramatic acceleration in the buildup of Russian forces'

-The US State Department said Monday it would temporarily relocate its embassy from the capital, Kyiv, to the city of Lviv in western Ukraine.
+The US State Department said Monday it would temporarily relocate its embassy in Ukraine from the capital, Kyiv, to the city of Lviv in the west of the country.

 US Secretary of State Antony Blinken said on Monday that the move is based on the "dramatic acceleration in the buildup of Russian forces."

+"We look forward to returning our staff to the Embassy as soon as conditions permit," he wrote.

+The US has been recently warning that a Russian invasion of Ukraine is imminent, citing intelligence reports.

-Russia has amassed some 130,000 troops and large quantities of military equipment at its border with Ukraine, prompting fears in its neighbor and Western nations that it might be planning an imminent invasion.
+Russia has amassed some 130,000 troops and large quantities of military equipment at its border with Ukraine, prompting fears in its neighbor and Western nations that it might be planning an invasion in the near future.

 While Moscow denies it has any such plans, it has made a number of demands to the US and NATO amid what it sees as threats to Russia's security as NATO expands eastward.